golang/proposal/README.md

 As explained in the blog entry, language change proposals should

 - address an important issue for many people,
-- have minimal impact on everybody else, and
+- have a minimal effect on everybody else, and
 - come with a clear and well-understood solution.

 Proposals should follow the [Go 2 template](go2-language-changes.md).